 Conversely, financial remedy capital orders are not effective and cannot be enforced until decree absolute has been made.

 Decree absolute extinguishes matrimonial home rights.
 Under section 30 of the Family Law Act 1996, spouses have a right to enter and occupy the matrimonial home where the property is held in the other spouse’s sole name during the marriage.
 A matrimonial home right will expire upon decree absolute and be cancelled by the Land Registry unless an application has been made to the court to extend home rights beyond this time.

-The decree absolute is therefore not necessarily the end of the story and it is important to ensure that it is not being applied for prematurely or delayed for too long…
+The decree is therefore not necessarily the end of the story and it is important to ensure that it is not being applied for prematurely or delayed for too long…